webstradev/rsdb-migrator/README.md

 - main.go
 ```
 7. Run the main file `go run main.go` to populate the database with all the migrated data from mongodb

+## Adding Edge cases
+The LoadedData Type which holds all the data after it has been unmarshalled from json contains a function `HandleEdgeCases()` located in `./importer/edgecases.go`.
+This function can be used to add any manipulations to any of the data arrays after being marshalled from JSON.
+I have used this to handle any weird edge cases in the mongodb database.